rokzupan1/algorithmic_trading_using_python/README.md

 * The https://iexcloud.io/ doesn't allow the sandbox version used in tutorial.
 Solution: I had to signed up and use a private_key.
 The benefit was that I got real numbers and not randomized number.
 * I had to rename secrets file to secret where I held my private key [because](https://stackoverflow.com/questions/73055157/what-does-importerror-cannot-import-name-randbits-mean)
 * When importing for example: from secret import IEX_CLOUD_API_TOKEN, and you changed the variable IEX_CLOUD_API_TOKEN you have to run the kernel of the file in which   you import so it is refreshed.
+The main thing to save time when importing batches of stock prices and market capitalizations was to using Batch API Calls to Improve Performance.
+Then we calculated the number of shares to buy to have an equal weight of S&P 500 value of stocks.

 ## 4. Project 2: Quantitative Momentum Screener
 Momentum investing means investing in assets that have increased in price the most.